Assam Rifles Organises Friendly Basketball Match - The Hills Times

 HT Correspondent

-Biswanath Chariali, Dec 13: Assam Rifles organised a ‘Friendly Basketball Match’ with locals on Tuesday at Battalion headquarter, Lokra, stated a press release.

-Assam Rifles recently fostered community spirit by organising a friendly basketball match with a local team at Battalion HQ, Lokra.

-This event not only showcased the battalion’s commitment of engaging with the local community but also provided an opportunity for residents to come together, enjoy some friendly competition, and strengthen bonds.
-Sporting events like these often play a crucial role in promoting camaraderie and mutual understanding between military units and the communities they serve, fostering a sense of unity and shared experiences.

-A total of 10 players from the Lokra Dribblers Youth Club & 10 Assam Rifles’ personnel participated in the subject event.
-The event was witnessed by villagers and Assam Rifles personnel with full zeal and enthusiasm.
+BISWANATH CHARIALI, Dec 13: Assam Rifles recently organised a ‘Friendly Basketball Match’ with locals at Battalion headquarters, Lokra, fostering community engagement and showcasing the battalion’s commitment to connecting with the local community.
+The event provided an opportunity for residents to come together, enjoy friendly competition, and strengthen bonds.
+Such sporting events play a crucial role in promoting camaraderie and mutual understanding between military units and the communities they serve, fostering a sense of unity and shared experiences.
+The match featured 10 players from the Lokra Dribblers Youth Club and 10 Assam Rifles personnel, drawing enthusiastic participation from villagers and military personnel alike.